UIS

 If you aspire to do international mobility in a country whose mother tongue is different from Spanish, it is recommended to select between 3 or 4 subjects, taking into account that these will be taken in another language.
 Keep in mind that it is essential to have the prior endorsement of the Director and the corresponding School Council to take these subjects, through the format FRE.15.
 The student who intends to carry out a research internship or pursue a double degree program must also have the endorsement of his director and School Council in the same format with the subject “Degree Work”.

-Once the registration phase has been completed via the web, we proceed with the application stage for the selected Mobility Program.
+Once the registration phase has been completed via the web, we proceed with the application stage in the selected Mobility Program.
 For your information, each cooperating university has a specific application process.
 In Foreign Affairs they will provide you with information about each program, related to:

 • Requirements Documents